Goals

 6) Use a ring buffer queue

 Watch carefully as the program executes and you'll note that every click is detected and counted, but the count of redraw iterations is not one-to-one with those updates.
-Multiple clicks can occur before the main
+Multiple clicks can occur while the program is occupied in redraw

 loop gets around to next checking the value of gCount